 Black and white photography is timeless.
 A challenging, fun and creative form of artistic expression, any photographer can try it with what they have in their camera bag.
-Will Cheung guides us into the world of black and white photography.
+Monochrome specialist Will Cheung guides us into the world of black and white photography.

-All that’s needed is a little adjustment in your mental approach to picture-taking, and perhaps learning a new editing trick or two to make the most of your vision.
+All that’s needed is a little adjustment in mental approach to picture-taking, and perhaps a new editing trick or two to make the most of your vision.
 For those who still own a film camera, sticking with analogue techniques is an option.
 You could always pick up a pre-owned film camera or take the low-fi Lomography route.
 I have several toy cameras including pinhole models that see regular use and I scan the negatives to work on.

 See our pick of the best cameras for black and white photography, which gives a selection for all budgets from more expensive Leica models to the very reasonably priced.